kapouer/matchdom/README.md

 - `*`: selects current node. `to:*` and `at:*` are equivalent.
 - `attr`: replace content of this attribute

-Range selects a sibling after or before the target:
+Range selects a sibling after or before the target using the same range notation as with `at` filter, extended to allow + (following siblings) or - (previous siblings):

-- `to::+2` jumps two nodes after target ('+' can be omitted)
+- `to::2` jumps two nodes after target ('+' can be omitted)
 - `to::-1` gets node before target
 - `to::2p` finds the second p after target

-Examples:
+- `to:**:-3*` targets third previous element sibling before grand-parent node
+- `at:**|to:href:-3a` target href of third previous anchor of grand-parent node
 - `to:src` fills the src attribute of the current node
 - `at:div|to:class` fills the class attribute of the closest `div`
 - `at:*|to:value:input` sets the value of the input after the current node